visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 Returning cycles and times in an MT plugin
 """"""""""""""""""""""""""""""""""""""""""

-An *MT* database reader plugin may return cycles and times for multiple time-states so the programming interface for *MT* plugins allows you to return vectors of cycles and times.
+An *MT* database reader plugin may return cycles and times for multiple timestates so the programming interface for *MT* plugins allows you to return vectors of cycles and times.
-In addition, an *MT* database reader plugin prefers to know upfront how many time-states will be returned from the file format so in addition to *GetCycles* and *GetTimes* methods, there is a *GetNTimesteps* method that is among the first methods called from your database reader plugin.
+In addition, an *MT* database reader plugin prefers to know upfront how many timestates will be returned from the file format so in addition to *GetCycles* and *GetTimes* methods, there is a *GetNTimesteps* method that is among the first methods called from your database reader plugin.

 .. code-block:: c